yishanhe/nvm-simulator/README.md

 - Currently, there is only file-level lock granularity (The programmer should be responsible for this).
 - NVMalloc, NVRealloc and NVFree is not thread safe.
 - NVSet can not span one or more NVRegion
+- Region path is hard-coded in the source code.
+You may consider change it when you are using this.

 #### File Manifest
 - Makefile